-So lest I detract from the power of the image, just a very short reflection from me today.
+Just a very short reflection from me today.
 I have always been struck by v19, and Mary's capacity to treasure what she sees and knows.
 It is a great gift, and one we have largely lost as a society.
 Everything is instant, and we move from one experience or morsel of useful info to the next.